welwordion-sys/perspective/README.md

 # Perspective

+Sorry this was Ai drafted and is still not completely right

 **A system that explores representation space explicitly, instead of learning a representation as a byproduct of optimization — with arithmetic as the current proving ground, not the goal.**